 In a study published in the Journal of Dermatological Science, researchers induced wrinkles in mice using UVB irradiation.
 After injecting the mice with adipose-derived stem cells (ADSCs), they found a reduction in wrinkles, as well as an increment in dermal thickness and collagen contents in the skin.
 A later study, published in Experimental Dermatology, found similar results.
 The authors, from Yonsei University in South Korea, concluded that “ADSC therapy may be useful in aging skin.
 Its effects are mainly mediated by stimulating collagen synthesis in dermal fibroblasts.”
 This means that ADSCs can induce skin cells to produce more collagen, the protein that supports the epidermis and maintains the look of youthful skin.

 Researchers have also worked with stem cells derived from cord blood.
-In a study published in Biochemistry and Biophysics Reports, 22 subjects (women from 18 to 55 years of age) used a topical treatment of mesenchymal stem cells conditioned media (USC-CM) for four weeks.
+In a study published in Biochemistry and Biophysics Reports, 22 subjects (women from 18 to 55 years of age) used a topical treatment of mesenchymal stem cell conditioned media (USC-CM) for four weeks.
 After the treatment, their skin density increased significantly while wrinkles in the eye area were reduced.
 They experienced no adverse reactions.

 These results are promising, but collecting both adipose-derived stem cells and mesenchymal stem cells is complicated.
 Requiring invasive procedures with bone marrow or fat tissue, or through collecting umbilical blood or amniotic fluid, their collection presents legal and ethical complications.
 The answer?
 Induced pluripotent stem cells (iPSCs).
 Here’s where Acorn can help.